krishTechexpert/Redux-RTK-CRUD-basic/README.md

-# Redux-basic
+# Redux-RTK-basic-CRUD
-Redux basic part-1 without using Redux Toolkit
+In this, you can learn How to used Redux RTK inwhich I have create CRUD Operation using Json-server Api